Communication of honey bees plays a key role in bees life.

-Queen release a chemical called pheromone to attract drones.
+Queen release a chemical called a pheromone to attract drones.
 Other pheromone released help other bees in:

-For communication with other bees in hive, Worker bees also produce different types of pheromones which helps in:
+For communication with other bees in the hive, Worker bees also produce different types of pheromones which help in:

 When a bee stings a detected invader, the venom attracts other bees, inducing them to sting in the exact same place.